Mental Health and Substance Use Disorders in Teens and Young Adults

 2. Regular use

-Stage two is a pivotal point in a teen or young adult's journey with addiction.
-While many people can continue to have a beer at a party or happy hour without developing a dependence, it’s at this point that others face an increased risk of addiction.
+Stage two is a pivotal point in a teen or young adult’s journey with a substance use disorder.
+While many people can continue to have a beer at a party or happy hour without developing a substance use disorder, it’s at this point that others face an increased risk of developing a substance use disorder.
 Regardless of why a person first started using a substance, it’s at this point that use turns from recreational to regular.

 3. High-risk use

-At this point, young people may become so consumed using a substance that they start to neglect their life outside of their addiction.
-The biological and psychological cravings set a person up for the next stage: dependency.
+At this point, young people may become so consumed using a substance that they start to neglect their life outside of their SUD.
+The biological and psychological cravings set a person up for the next stage: disordered habits and behaviors.

-Once a person becomes addicted, it will seem impossible for them to live life without the substance.
-At this point, a person will spend most of their time getting high or figuring out how to obtain the next high.
+At this point, it will seem impossible for them to live life without the substance with which they have a disordered relationship.
+At this point, a person will spend most of their time using substance(s) or seeking ways to continue to use.

 Risk factors for substance use disorder

-- Having a blood relative, like a parent or sibling, with alcohol or drug addiction
+- Having a blood relative, like a parent or sibling, with alcohol- or drug-related substance use disorder

 - Physical, sexual, or emotional abuse